SGS Economics and Planning’s response to the novel coronavirus (COVID-19)

 We have implemented safeguards that meet official Australian Government guidelines and have taken additional preventative measures to slow the spread of the virus in society.

 While we are practising social distancing, we remain more connected than ever.
-We operate nationally, so our team is ell versed at working collaboratively and using latest technologies.
+We operate nationally, so our team is well versed in working collaboratively and using the latest technologies.
 We continue delivering high-quality project work with our clients.

 The measures we have in place:

 - All SGS team members will be working remotely from Monday 23 March.
 As part of our Business Continuity Policy, we have a highly secure and robust system in place to support seamless workflow, keep our team connected and files stored securely.

 - We have suspended all face-to-face meetings both at our offices and our clients’ offices.
 Our team members will work with you to use technology such as Microsoft Teams, Skype, Zoom or other Videoconferencing.

 - We have suspended all domestic and international business travel and recommended that our team members do not undertake unnecessary personal travel.

 - We recommend that our team members do not attend conferences or other events where a large group of people will gather, even as restrictions begin to lift.

 - Immediately inform us if anyone in your organisation that has had contact with our team is a suspected or confirmed case of COVID-19.

 - Openly communicate with our team and support our efforts to reduce the spread of COVID-19 in society.